DeepPavlovAdmin/convai/README.md

 <!-- The Persona-Chat dataset is designed to facilitate research into alleviating some of the issues that traditional chit-chat models face, and with the aim of making such models more consistent and engaging, by endowing them with a persona.
 -->

 The Persona-Chat task aims to model normal conversation when two interlocutors first meet, and get to know each other.
 Their aim is to be engaging, to learn about the other's interests, discuss their own interests and find common ground.
 The task is technically challenging as it involves both asking and answering questions, and maintaining a persistent persona, which is provided.

 Conversing with current chit-chat models for even a short amount of time quickly exposes their weaknesses.
 Common issues with chit-chat models  include:
 * (i) the lack of a consistent personality [(Li et al., 2016)](https://arxiv.org/abs/1603.06155) as they are typically trained over many dialogs each with different speakers,
 * (ii) the lack of an explicit long-term memory as they are typically trained to produce an utterance given only the recent dialogue history [(Vinyals et al., 2015)](https://arxiv.org/abs/1506.05869); and
 * (iii) a tendency to produce non-specific answers like ``I don't know'' [(Li et al., 2015)](https://arxiv.org/abs/1510.03055).

 This competition aims to find models that address  those specific issues.
 The baseline systems we have already run indicate that there is hope we can make steps in that direction.

 The dataset consists of 164,356 utterances in over 10,981 dialogs, some of which are set aside for validation.
 The speaker pairs each have assigned profiles coming from a set of 1155 possible personas, each consisting of at least 5 profile sentences, setting aside 200 never seen before personas for validation.
-To avoid modeling that takes advantage of trivial word overlap, we crowdsourced additional rewritten sets of the same personas, with related sentences that are rephrases, generalizations or specializations, rende ring the task much more challenging.
+To avoid modeling that takes advantage of trivial word overlap, we crowdsourced additional rewritten sets of the same personas, with related sentences that are rephrases, generalizations or specializations, rendering the task much more challenging.
 Evaluation will take place on both types of persona.

 More details can be found in the [paper](https://arxiv.org/abs/1801.07243) describing the dataset.